stackerdude/watch_edition/Installation.md

 ```
 Type the ip address returned instead of 'localhost' into your browser e.g. http://192.168.99.104:8080

-You should now be able to view the demo Proto Watch app in your browser at [http://localhost:8080](http://localhost:8080)
+You should now be able to view the demo Proto Watch app in your browser at [http://localhost:8080](http://localhost:8080) (or your docker machine's ip address)